Blaxline/.github/profile/README.md

 We create business-specific software for operations that have outgrown generic tools.

-Depending on the operation, that can include:

 - Operational platforms and internal systems
-- Workflow and approval systems
+- Workflow, approval and exception systems
 - Customer, partner and employee portals
-- Business process automation
-- Data and system integrations
-- Reporting and operational visibility
+- Integrations, automation and operational visibility
-- AI-assisted business capabilities
+- AI-assisted capabilities where they create real business value
-- Client-specific applications and interfaces

 The technology is not the product.
 The operational capability is.